 Frost Popsicles, a unique range of frozen alcohol popsicles, first hit the stores locally in September 2016.
-An aggressive growth strategy by co-founders Natasha Alomia and Jon-Marc Carvalho saw them launch in 25 Pick n Pay stores and now are stocked in over 60, as well as in Wellness Warehouse, Dis-chem and Spar Tops and their own online store.
+An aggressive growth strategy by co-founders Natasha Fagri and Jon-Marc Carvalho saw them launch in 25 Pick n Pay stores and now are stocked in over 60, as well as in Wellness Warehouse, Dis-chem and Spar Tops and their own online store.

 The product range started with two alcohol popsicles made in collaboration with Haute Cabriere wine farm – a Pierre Jourdan Tranquille and a Brut popsicle.

 Their alcohol range includes Blood Orange Screwdriver, a Passion and Peach Margarita, a G&T Classic and a G&T Berry Infusion, created in collaboration with Hope on Hopkins Distillery.

 In response to consumer trends and demand they launched a non-alcoholic range and now also have a non-alcoholic Pomegranate, Grapefruit and Hibiscus, a Peach, Strawberry and Banana, and a Vanilla Coffee (the only one in the range that is not vegan friendly).

 Because of their local success, they saw an opportunity to expand internationally and currently also export to Botswana, Mauritius and Singapore with further international growth plans on the cards.